top of page

 We also make a variety of craft items that are sold at our November Craft Fair.
 These sales support other ministries of Zoar.

-Anyone, regardless of skill level, s welcome to join us!
+Anyone, regardless of skill level, is welcome to join us!

 The Zoar Sewing Circle is a dedicated group of volunteers from the congregation and community that make quilts for the Clackamas County Department of Human Services (DHS.
 Most of the quilts go to children entering the foster care system, but they are also used to create a warm atmosphere during family visits, given to families leaving a domestic violence situations, and to those in our community experiencing houselessness.
 Twice a year we bless the quilts during service and then the following day, host a potluck for staff from DHS where we present our donation.
 Almost 200 quilts were made and donated in 2024.